Amanavi75/snake_game/README.md

 # snake_game
-a snake game using jawa swing and java awt
+a basic snake game using jawa swing and java awt